nicodiansk/universal-testbook-generator/docs/AUTH_SETUP.md

 ## Security Notes

 - This is a **simple email whitelist**, not password-based authentication
-- Suitable for trusted internal users (SI2001 team)
+- Suitable for trusted internal users only
 - Not suitable for public-facing apps or untrusted users
 - Email addresses are stored in session state, not logged
 - For production apps with untrusted users, consider OAuth2 or proper authentication